Multivariate Stirling Polynomials of the first and second kind

-\textbf{Question}.
-Is there an analogous way of also interpreting \eq{equation1.2} by substituting $j$-th derivatives in place of the indeterminates $X_j$ of some polynomial $\spol{n}{k}\in\ints[\row{X}{1}{n-k+1}{,}]$ whose coefficients add up to $s_1(n,k)$?
+\textbf{Question.} Can also \eq{equation1.2} be interpreted in this way by substituting $j$th derivatives in place of the indeterminates $X_j$ of some polynomial $\spol{n}{k}\in\ints[\row{X}{1}{n-k+1}{,}]$, the coefficients of which add up to $s_1(n,k)$?

-The main purpose of the present paper is to give a positive and comprehensive answer to this question including recurrences, a detailed study of the inversion relationship between the families $\bell{n}{k}$ and $\spol{n}{k}$, as well as fully explicit formulas (with some applications to Stirling numbers and Lagrange inversion).
+The main purpose of the present paper is to give a positive and comprehensive answer to this question including recurrences, a detailed study of the inverse relationship between the polynomial families $\bpol{n}{k}$ and $\spol{n}{k}$, as well as fully explicit formulas (with some applications to Stirling numbers and Lagrange inversion).

 The issue turns out to be closely related to the problem of generali\-zing \eq{equation1.1}, that is, finding an expansion for the operator $(\theta D)^n$ ($n\geq1$, $\theta$ a function of $x$).
 Note that, in the case of scalar functions, $(\theta D)f$ is the \textit{Lie derivative} of $f$ with respect to $\theta$.
 Several authors have dealt with this problem.
-In \cite{comt73} and \cite{mima98} a polynomial family $F_{n,k}\in\ints[X_0,X_1,\ldots,X_{n-k}]$ has been defined \footnote{Here I write $F_{n,k}$ instead of $A_{n,k}$ (cf. \cite{comt73}) in order to obviate misunderstandings, as $A_{n,k}$ will be used throughout the present paper to denote the `Lie coefficients' according to Todorov (corresponding to his $B_{n,k}$ in \cite{todo81} as well as to his $L_{n,k}$ in \cite{todo85}).} by differential recurrences, and shown to comply with $(\theta D)^n=\sum_{k=1}^{n}F_{n,k}(\theta,\theta',\ldots,\theta^{(n-k)})D^k$.
-Comtet \cite{comt73} has tabulated $F_{n,k}$ up to $n=7$ and proved that $F_{n,k}(x,\ldots,x)=c(n,k)x^n$, where $c(n,k):=|s_1(n,k)|$ denotes the signless Stirling numbers of the first kind (`cycle numbers' following the terminology in \cite{knut92}).
-Since however all coefficients of $F_{n,k}$ are positive, $F_{n,k}$ does not appear to be a suitable companion for $\bell{n}{k}$ with regard to the desired inversion law.
+In \cite{comt1973} and \cite{mima1998} a polynomial family $C_{n,k}\in\ints[X_0,X_1,\ldots,X_{n-k}]$ has been defined \footnote{Here we write $C_{n,k}$ instead of Comtet's $A_{n,k}$ (cf. \cite{comt1973}) in order to avoid misunderstandings.
+Note that in the present paper $A_{n,k}$ is exclusively used to denote the `Lie coefficients' according to Todorov (see \eq{equation1.5} below).} by differential recurrences and shown to comply with $(\theta D)^n=\sum_{k=1}^{n}C_{n,k}(\theta,\theta',\ldots,\theta^{(n-k)})D^k$.
+Comtet \cite{comt1973} has tabulated $C_{n,k}$ up to $n=7$ and stated that $C_{n,k}(x,\ldots,x)=c(n,k)x^n$, where $c(n,k):=|s_1(n,k)|$ denotes the signless Stirling numbers of the first kind (`cycle numbers' according to the terminology in \cite{knut1992b}).
+Since however all coefficients of $C_{n,k}$ are positive, $C_{n,k}$ does not appear to be a suitable companion for $\bpol{n}{k}$ with regard to the desired inversion law.